chavanpranali09/SQL-Project---Retail-Sales-Analysis/README.md

 GROUP BY category , gender
 ORDER BY 1;

--- Q.7 Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year.
+**Q.7 Write a SQL query to calculate the average sale for each month.
+Find out best selling month in each year.**
 SELECT Date, Month, total_sale FROM
 (SELECT YEAR(sale_date) AS Date, Month(sale_date) AS Month, AVG(total_sale) AS total_sale,
 RANK() OVER (PARTITION BY (YEAR(sale_date)) ORDER BY AVG(total_sale) DESC) AS top